whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 As I was born and raised in an unhealthy nation, all this seemed normal and natural to me until I discovered healthy nations where people do not live this way.

-Every single human feels a deep urge to stand up for what's right, though many have learned to ignore it. _Your urge to "stand for what's right" is your natural desire to uphold the laws of your own nation and seek justice_.
-In healthy nations, people are expected to act on that urge because they only live with laws that they actually support.
+Every single human feels a deep urge to stand up for what's right, though many have learned to ignore it. _Your urge to "stand for what's right" is your natural desire to uphold the laws of your own nation and seek justice._ In healthy nations, people are expected to act on that urge because they only live with laws that they actually support.
 In unhealthy nations, people are trained to repress that urge and are punished for acting on it.
 In addition, many people are forced to live with laws they don't support -- another sign of living in an unfree society.

 Unhealthy nations systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to confront abusive authorities and seek justice.